Questions:

 Using the help or man pages of

-command can be given several other criteria known as “tests” to locate files with specific attributes, such as creation time, size, permissions, or ownership.
-Use--help
+findThefindcommand can be given several other criteria known as “tests” to locate files with specific attributes, such as creation time, size, permissions, or ownership.
+Use--helporman findto explore these topics, and then write a single command to:

 - find all files in or below the current directory